 With industrial meat operations struggling to stay open, consumers are turning in droves to smaller producers to keep them in beef, pork, chicken and lamb, as Stephen R. Miller reports in FERN's latest story, published with HuffPost.
 Miller's story takes a close look at one operation, SkyPilot Farm in Longmont, Colorado, which is run by Chloe Johnson and her husband Craig Scariot.
 Since the outbreak, sales at SkyPilot have increased about 400 percent and the customer base has tripled.(No paywall)

 In a state losing two dairy farms a day, Agriculture Secretary Sonny Perdue said on Tuesday that it’s hard to make a living with a small herd of cows.
-The “economies of scale having happened in America—big get bigger and small go out,” Perdue said at a dairy show in Wisconsin, …
+The “economies of scale having happened in America—big get bigger and small go out,” Perdue said at a dairy show in Wisconsin, in comments …

 Corporate consolidation and low commodity prices are posing an existential threat to small, family farms, farmers warned at an event hosted by the Wisconsin Farmers Union in Madison last week.
 Several producers, from small organic growers to commodity milk farmers, shared stories about how tough farming has become.